 What are the reasons for declined payments?

-Payment declines might happen at several points of payment processing and for various reasons.
+Payment declines may occur at several points in the payment processing process for various reasons.
 The good news is that, in most cases, they are preventable.
-Certainly, sometimes they require actions on the user’s side and sometimes on yours.
-Now let’s drill down on the most common reasons.
+Certainly, sometimes they require actions on the user's side and sometimes on yours.
+Now let's drill down on the most common reasons.

 Lack of funds

-A vivid scenario: a customer wants to use a paid service but has no money on the chosen payment method balance.
-As practice shows, this is the reason for about 40% of failed payments.
+A vivid scenario: a customer wants to use a paid service but has no money in the chosen payment method balance.
+As practice shows, this accounts for about 40% of failed payments.

 At first glance, the way out is simple — the user has to refill the balance and then retry to complete the purchase.
 And you can do nothing with it on your side.
 But there’s more to this than meets the eye.
 Keep in mind that a customer may not want to refill the balance at that moment.
 Or may just change their mind and decide not to complete the purchase.
 As far as it may lead to revenue losses, it’s not only your customers’ concern but yours too.